 6.12 Staff appointments will be authorised in accordance with Section 2.2

-6.13 All appointments, terminations and contract amendments will be authorised by the Headteacher and notified in writing to the Finance Manager for payroll processing on a monthly basis].
+6.13 All appointments, terminations and contract amendments will be authorised by the Headteacher and notified in writing to the Finance Manager for payroll processing on a monthly basis.

 6.2 Payroll Administration

 6.21 The academy’s payroll is administered on the Essex County Council payroll via the payroll provider’s portal operated in the Finance Office.
 Access to the system is password controlled.
-Password control procedures and backup arrangements are described [in Section 4.2
+Password control procedures and backup arrangements are described in Section 4.2

 6.22 Details of how to update the monthly payroll on the academy’s financial accounting system or payroll system or via the payroll provider are contained in the payroll manual.